 - joint pain

 - bruising easily

-The National Institute of Diabetes and Digestive and Kidney Diseases estimate that 1 in 141 people in the U.S. have celiac disease, though many may be unaware of it.
+The National Institute of Diabetes and Digestive and Kidney Diseases estimates (NIDDK) that about

 - a cough